imagej/imagej.github.io/_pages/plugins/bonej.md

 Menu path {% include bc path="Plugins | BoneJ | Thickness" %}.

 This plug-in includes [Local\_Thickness](/plugins/local-thickness) in BoneJ, and provides some additional options & results.
 Local thickness measures *the diameter of the largest sphere that fits inside the object and contains the point* for each point i.e. foreground voxel in an image.
-The plug-in calculates mean and standard deviation of the trabecular thickness (Tb.Th) or trabecular spacing (Tb.Sp) directly from pixel values in the resulting thickness map.
-Foreground voxels are considered trabeculae, and background voxels are the spacing.
+The plug-in calculates mean and standard deviation of the trabecular thickness (Tb.Th) or trabecular separation (Tb.Sp) directly from pixel values in the resulting thickness map.
+Foreground voxels are considered trabeculae, and background voxels are the marrow space.
 Processing time is heavily dependent on feature size (in pixels); large features can take a very long time to process.

 #### Suitable images